dsc-courses/practice.dsc40a.com/problems/fa24-final/fa24-final-q09.md

 & \qquad \qquad \times P(\text{No Murder}\mid\text{thriller}) \times P(\text{No Spaceships}\mid\text{thriller}) \times P(\text{thriller}) \\
 & \qquad = 0
 \end{aligned}$$

+Since the first probability is the largest, our prediction is that the book was romance.

 # END SOLUTION